costoffreedom/costoffreedom-book/book/architectonics-of-power/the-burden-of-journalism.md

 <p>Let’s honor this debt, until our specificities eventually start to
 resonate, from newsrooms to media schools and beyond that, in all societies willing to free themselves.</p>

-> Théophile Pillault is 33 years old.
-He lives in Marseille.
-Théophile is a freelance journalist, working for Vice, Les Inrockuptibles or Trax Magazine.